Disclaimer: I own nothing, nothing at all! I disclaim everything and give all its claims to Square.

 As Rufus finally left and all the tension fled with him, I allowed a goofy smile to slather itself all over my face.
 A shower was in order, and then I most definitely needed to call Tifa.

 The dial tone droned once before it was answered.
-"Yuffie?
+"Yuffie?!
 Oh my god, Yuffie, please tell me you're all right!"

 I winced away from the receiver as Tifa shrieked into it.
 "I'm fine, Teef, really!
-I guess I just need an uber-nap is all.
+I guess I just needed an uber-nap is all.
 Besides, a two-week coma is, like, nothing!
 If this was a coma-competition I would be the biggest loser, ever!"

 Apparently, at hearing the dulcet tones of my obviously unharmed voice, Tifa calmed down enough to laugh.
 "Only you would make a joke out of something like that, Yuffie… Only you."

 "Well I need to make up for the complete and utter lacking sense of humor from the rest of you!
 I swear to gawd, other than me, Cid's the only funny one and that's only because he curses every other word."

 "Hey, I told that Tonberry joke one time that was very entertaining—"

 "Yeah, and it gave me nightmares for weeks!"
 I shuddered.
 "Fucking Tonberries…"

 Tifa's laugh tinkled through the phone and I grinned.